When is local search both effective and efficient?: Summary of Results

 \section{Summary of Results}

 To avoid concerns over (in)effectiveness, we start \cref{sec:AUSOfromVCSP} by identifying the binary Boolean \VCSP s that implement semismooth fitness landscapes.
 We do this by assigning each edge in the constraint graph of a binary Boolean \VCSP\ corresponding to a valued constraint between variable $x_i$ and $x_j$ one of two types: directed ($\se{i}{j}$ or $\se{j}{i}$) or bidirected ($\rse{i}{j}$).
-We show that \VCSP s without bidirectional edges are equivalent to semismooth fitness landscapes and name them directed \VCSP s.
+We show that \VCSP s without bidirectional edges are equivalent to semismooth fitness landscapes and name them \emph{directed} \VCSP s.
 Given many constructions of hard semismooth fitness landscapes \cite{fittestHard3,randomFacetBound,randomFitter2,fittestHard2,evoPLS,randomFitter1,LongJump}, we do not expect local search to be efficient on directed \VCSP s.

-To find efficiency, we restrict directed \VCSP{s} to oriented \VCSP{s}.
+To find efficiency, we define \emph{oriented} \VCSP{s} as a further restriction on directed \VCSP{s}.
 For each pair of variables $x_i$, $x_j$ in an oriented \VCSP\ there can be at most one of $\se{i}{j}$ or $\se{j}{i}$: the constraint graph is oriented, hence the name.
 We show that there are no directed cycles in oriented \VCSP s: all oriented \VCSP s induce a partial order where the preferred assignment of a variable $x_j$ depends only on the assignments of variables $x_i$ with $i$ lower than $j$ in the partial order.
-This means that once we condition on all the $x_i$ with $i$ lower than $j$, the preferred assignment of $x_j$ is independent of all other variables -- like in a smooth landscape.
+This means that once we condition on all $x_i$ with $i$ lower than $j$, the preferred assignment of $x_j$ is independent of all other variables -- like in a smooth landscape.

 Although having a directed or oriented constraint graph is a natural property to define subclasses of \VCSP s, it is a hard property to recognize.
 Specifically, \lang{SubsetSum} can be solved by determing the direction of constraints (\cref{prop:rse_NPC} for $\rse{i}{j}$ and \cref{prop:doublese_NPC} for both $\se{i}{j}$ and $\se{j}{i}$).
 Thus, given an \textit{arbitrary} binary Boolean \VCSP, the problem of checking if it is directed or oriented is \coNP-complete (\cref{cor:semismoothTesting_coNPC}).
 Furthermore, even if we are given a \textit{directed} binary Boolean \VCSP, checking if it is oriented is \coNP-complete (\cref{cor:orientedTesting_coNPC}).
 The only silver lining is that if we take the maximum degree of the constraint graph of the \VCSP-instance as a parameter then checking if a binary Boolean \VCSP\ is directed or oriented is fixed-parameter tractable (\cref{alg:VCSP_arcs} and \cref{sec:complexity_arcs}).